 Usually, they’ve been struggling for a long while and are understandably desperate for relief.
 The sort of relief they’re seeking varies:

-- Some want to loose weight and keep it off.
+- Some want to lose weight and keep it off.

 - Some want to change an unhealthy, painful pattern around food and eating.

 - Some want to eat healthy in order to look and feel better but don’t know how (or know how, but can’t seem to follow through).